uccser/cs-unplugged/csunplugged/at_a_distance/content/en/qr-codes/introduction.md

 ## Facilitator preparation

+- Make sure when you share your screen you also select to share the sound from your computer as this presentation contains a video.
 - If you aren’t familiar with error control, detection and correction, review the [original related in-person lessons]('topics:topic' 'error-detection-and-correction') (based on product codes and parity error correction).
 - In your pre-session messaging to participants encourage participants to have a separate device (perhaps a phone or tablet) with a QR reader app enabled, or a camera that reads QR codes.